 - Try out all the different options for placing images.
 Mix them up, and provide captions for interest.

-Using Spark content
+Using Express content

 Once I created the page, I just took the link provided by Adobe, pasted into Facebook, pasted into a tweet, and used the embed code to insert into this blog post, and an email to the Tech Comm Tools community.